siscia/easy-hire/_draft/pyspider.md

 ### run.py

-This file make all the necessaries chores in order to run the crawler successfully.
+This file makes all the necessary chores in order to run the crawler successfully.

-Finally it spawn all the necessary computational unities.
+Finally it spawns all the necessary computational unities.

 Scrolling down we can see the entry point of the whole project, `cli()`.